Indigenous Truth & Reconciliation in the Workplace

 • Transportation

 Another barrier to success is political power.
-Indigenous peoples didn’t get the right to vote until 1960!
-Before then, according to the Indian Act of 1876, an Indigenous person would have to give up their status in order to participate in our political system.
+Indigenous Peoples didn’t get the right to vote until 1960!
+Before then, according to the Indian Act of 1876, an Aboriginal person would have to give up their status in order to participate in our political system.

 Harmful stereotypes that should be abolished include:

-• Laziness (just waiting for handouts) – Money is allocated to tackle many issues in this country, not just Indigenous.
+• Laziness (waiting for handouts): Money is allocated to tackle many issues in this country, not just Indigenous issues.

-• Stuck in the past (won’t get over it) – It’s important to acknowledge how past errors have led to some of today’s problems.
+• Stuck in the past (get over it): It’s important to acknowledge how past errors have led to some of today’s problems.

 Once we are free of bias and recognize that these assumptions and accusations are discriminatory and unfair, we can begin to heal and appreciate each other’s stories and differences.